Takoma Park Neighborhood Library: History

-Prior to the current public library opening in 1911, the community was served by a small lending library, known as the Takoma Club and Library.
-That library opened May 1, 1900 on Oak Avenue, across from the Baltimore & Ohio Railroad station.
-The current Takoma Park Branch was built at 416 Cedar Street, NW using a $40,000 gift from Andrew Carnegie.
-The building is one of four Carnegie-funded library buildings in Washington, D.C.
-The current library stands in the Takoma Park National Register Historic District designated in 1983.
+Before the current public library opened in 1911, the community was served by the Takoma Club and Library, a small lending library that opened on May 1, 1900, on Oak Avenue, across from the Baltimore and Ohio Railroad station.

+The current Takoma Park Branch was built at 416 Cedar Street NW using a $40,000 gift from Andrew Carnegie.
+It was the first neighborhood branch library in Washington, D.C., and is one of four Carnegie-funded libraries in the city.

+The library stands in the Takoma Park National Register Historic District designated in 1983.
 The building received an extensive makeover in 2009.